tokamakjs/tokamak-docs/docs/getting-started/routing.md

 ## Tracking Property Values

 It's possible to track changes to properties using the `@effect()` decorator.
+It takes a single argument that is the current instance of the class and should return an array with a set of values to track between re-renders.

-// TODO
+The behavior is the same as before, any method decorated with this decorator will run when the any of the tracked values change.
+It also supports returning a void callback to perform any teardown between re-renders.

 ```ts
 import { Controller, effect } from '@tokamakjs/react';